Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

-The Quantum Computing field has come a long way since quantum computers were conceived by Richard Feynman.
-Although the field is still in its infancy, with its long-term promise, it remains one of the exciting, potential, and lucrative investment markets of the future.
+The field of quantum computing has come a long way since Richard Feynman first conceived quantum computers.
+Although the field is still in its infancy, with long-term promise, it remains one of the most exciting, promising, and lucrative investment markets of the future.

-The ability of quantum computing to solve large-scale combinatorics (i.e., in how many ways can a set of objects be combined) problems faster and cheaper has encouraged billions of dollars of investment in recent years.
-The field is hustling and bustling over the past five years, i.e., from 2015 to 2020, with companies, governments, and universities making strides in progress.
+The ability of quantum computing to solve large-scale combinatorics (i.e., how many ways a set of objects can be combined) problems faster and cheaper has encouraged billions of dollars in investment in recent years.
+The field has been hustling and bustling over the past five years, i.e., from 2015 to 2020, with companies, governments, and universities making strides.

-In our last article covering top quantum computing companies, we found that Google made claims of “quantum supremacy” by performing calculations that may take over 10,000 years (widely disputed by rivals like IBM) in a mere 3 minutes in 2019.
-With the US launching the Quantum Initiative in 2018, and China spending $400 million on a national quantum lab, the rat race to outperform has gotten intense.
+In our last article on the leading quantum computing companies, we found that Google claimed “quantum supremacy” by performing calculations that may take over 10,000 years (widely disputed by rivals like IBM) in a mere 3 minutes in 2019.
+With the US launching the Quantum Initiative in 2018 and China spending $400 million on a national quantum lab, the race to outperform has intensified.

-Adding fuel to the fiery field, IBM in late 2020 released a statement about Quantum Condor, an 1121-qubit quantum computer in the making, deployable via the cloud, and programmable from any part of the world, might be up and running by the end of 2023.
-The company claims the system can control the behavior of atoms to run applications, and generate world-changing materials to transform industries.
+Adding fuel to the fire, IBM released a statement in late 2020 about Quantum Condor, a 1121-qubit quantum computer in the making, deployable via the cloud and programmable from anywhere in the world, which might be up and running by the end of 2023.
+The company claims the system can control the behavior of atoms to run applications and generate world-changing materials to transform industries.

 Recently, Honeywell merged with the UK’s Cambridge Quantum Computing to marry their hardware expertise with Cambridge’s software and algorithm bank.

-According to Honeywell, quantum computing is set to become a trillion-dollar industry in the coming decade and they are all set to take charge.
+According to Honeywell, quantum computing is set to become a trillion-dollar industry in the coming decade, and the company is all set to take charge.

 Many countries have even cited quantum computing as an area of national interest.
-Overall patent filings have risen significantly in the fields of Quantum Communication, Cryptology, algorithms, and Computation.
-Interestingly, the filing trend of these years shows that Asian organizations, especially Chinese and Japanese companies, are slowly dominating their traditional North American and European counterparts (like D-wave, Microsoft, and IBM).
+Overall, patent filings have risen significantly in the fields of Quantum Communication, Cryptology, algorithms, and Computation.
+Interestingly, the filing trend over these years shows that Asian organizations, especially Chinese and Japanese companies, are slowly outpacing their traditional North American and European counterparts (such as D-Wave, Microsoft, and IBM).

-Even major Chinese universities have seen a recent surge in patent filings pertaining to the hardware wing of quantum computing.
-Their willingness to use national, academic, and commercial resources has given China an edge in its quest to lead the revolution in quantum computing.
+Even major Chinese universities have seen a recent surge in patent filings about the hardware wing of quantum computing.
+Their willingness to leverage national, academic, and commercial resources has given China an edge in its quest to lead the quantum computing revolution.

 Our full report covers: